curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Dan was lost at this point, wondering how much more he'd have to endure.
 Eli was still talking.

 > "-ine surfer.
 Beliefs come in waves.
 You're a beginner, only catching your second or third set?
 I've been surfing here in the middle of the ocean here for a while.
 I started making surfboards - religions to ride the waves of belief.
 But surfing is becoming more popular, people started making their own boards.
-So I helped them - I taught people how to design and build their own religions.
+So I taught them how to design and build their own religions.
 Then they invested in factory-scale production.
 So now I consult for orgs that build religion factories.
 It's so easy to make your own board these days, and pretty soon everyone's going to have their own factory.
 Do you know what happens when you build a religion?
 The same as building a business, a technology, a family - you start to understand how it all..."

 *Just for a while, watch the waves instead of surfing.
 We're exploring the factory floor.
 Stop listening and really listen.
 It should be obvious to you, what not to consume.
 It'll be automatic.
 Consume exactly what you should - no more and no less.*